Bar Plot

 Spectroscopy Data with Zoom

 Interactive zoom and pan for exploring large datasets.
-Click and drag to zoom, double-click to reset:
+Click and drag to zoom, double-click to reset.
+This example demonstrates color scaling on line markers using color_values and color_scale:

 Instructions: Click and drag to zoom into a wavelength region.
 Double-click to reset the view.
-Use the controls to adjust display.
+Marker colors show intensity via color scale.

 <script>